getcarina/getcarina.com/_references/006-application-logging.md

 --log-opt syslog-tag="mailer"
 ```

-The following is an example command for sending the log for the `redis2` container to a `rsyslog` server:
+Following is an example command for sending the log for the `redis2` container to a `rsyslog` server:

-Example command:
 `$ docker run --log-driver=syslog --log-opt syslog-address=tcp://192.168.0.42:514 --name redis2 -d redis`

-be sure to provide the correct `syslog-address` IP address for your environment.
+Be sure to provide the correct `syslog-address` IP address for your environment.

 The `syslog-tag` option specifies a tag that identifies the container’s `syslog` messages.
 By default, the system uses the first 12 characters of the container ID.
 To override this behavior, specify a `syslog-tag` option.